-Life can bring many changes, including the occupancy or vacancy of a property you own.
-Though insurance may seem like a minor detail that will pay any claim because you paid the premium, it is important to remember that insurance is a contract with set definitions, conditions and exclusions.
+Life can bring changes, including the occupancy or vacancy of a property you own.
+Though insurance may seem like a minor detail that will pay a claim because you paid the premium, it is essential to remember that insurance is a contract with set definitions, conditions, and exclusions.
 If the property definition changes based on its occupancy or vacancy, so may the coverage.
 Here are a few tips to consider should you find yourself in this situation.

 Common examples of occupancy changes include:

 - You decide to rent out your home permanently

 - Your tenant moves out, and the property is vacant